2017 Lory Meagher Cup

-The 2017 Lory Meagher Cup was the ninth staging of the Lory Meagher Cup hurling championship since its establishment by the Gaelic Athletic Association in 2009.
-It is the fourth tier of senior inter-county championship hurling.
+The 2017 Lory Meagher Cup was the ninth edition of the Lory Meagher Cup since its establishment by the Gaelic Athletic Association in 2009 and is the fourth-tier of Hurling for senior county teams (the All-Ireland Senior Hurling Championship is the first-tier trophy).
+It is contested by six GAA county teams ranked 30–35 in the 2017 All-Ireland Senior Hurling Championship.

+Louth, the 2016 champions, play in the Nicky Rackard Cup having won promotion.
 Cavan returned to senior inter-county hurling in 2017 by entering The Lory Meagher Cup.
 They had disbanded midway through the 2011 season.